BackEndByAlex/salaryscope-api/docs/docs/auth/authentication.md

 1. Reads the `Authorization` header
 2. If it starts with `Bearer `, extracts the token
 3. Verifies the token using the public RSA key (checks algorithm, issuer, and audience)
-4. If valid — attaches `{ id, email }` to the request context so resolvers know who is making the request
+4. If valid, attaches `{ id, email }` to the request context so resolvers know who is making the request
-5. If missing or invalid — sets `user: null` and continues without throwing
+5. If missing or invalid, sets `user: null` and continues without throwing

 Resolvers decide what to do with an unauthenticated request.
 This middleware never blocks a request on its own.